adersh1996/ivy-wallet/docs/guidelines/Data-Modeling.md

 - Order `count` of zero, negative, or infinity by explicitly requiring a `PositiveInt` (unfortunately, that happens at runtime because the compiler can't know if a given integer is positive or not by just looking at the code).
 - The `UUID`s now can't be messed up because the compiler will give you an error, if for example you try to pass `UserId` to a function accepting `OrderId`.
 - The `time` is now always in UTC by using `Instant`.
-- The `trackignId` is trimmed and can't be blank.
+- The `trackingId` is trimmed and can't be blank.

 To learn more about Exact types you can check [the Arrow Exact GitHub repo](https://github.com/arrow-kt/arrow-exact).
 The benefit of explicit data models is correctness and reduced complexity of your core logic.